michael-wall/saml-custom-user-resolver/README.md

 ## Setup ##
 - Build the custom OSGi module.
-- Start the Liferay cluster and deploy the custom OSGi module to each node.
+- Start the Liferay cluster and deploy the custom OSGi module to each node of the Liferay DXP cluster.
 - Confirm that the custom OSGi module deploys without any errors for example:
 ```
 2025-10-21 14:10:15.951 INFO  ...
 [BundleStartStopLogger:68] STARTED com.mw.saml.custom.user.resolver_1.0.0 [1500]